Ryanair again ranked among Europe’s worst polluters

 However, Ryanair chief executive Michael O’Leary has in the past queried the science of climate change.
 In a 2017 interview with RTE’s nationwide programme, he dismissed concerns about its impact as “complete and utter rubbish”.

-However more recent he has changed tack, supporting the efforts to rein in the impact of climate change to two degrees temperature change by 2100.
+However more recently he has changed tack, supporting the efforts to rein in the impact of climate change to two degrees temperature change by 2100.

 The annual rankings focus on 11,000 power stations and manufacturing plants in the 28 EU member states plus Iceland, Liechtenstein and Norway, as well as aviation activities in these states.